Truerall/AmsTestAssigment/README.md

 # AmsTestAssigment

 Hi, this project is my implementation of test assigment.
+I would like to underline the fact that my main purpose was to create understandable and robust architecture, so UI of an app is quite simple.

 ## Commits markdown tags description
   -   [Common] - git ignore changes, proguard rules etc, marker commits, transport commits